f5devcentral/f5-cloudservicelab/README.rst

 **Get DNS Zone (lab)**

 Click **Send**.
-This call will pass your “LIMITED_ACCESS_TOKEN” in the header of the request to the Labs API in order to validate existence of your F5 account & return back a ZONE name unique to your lab.
+This call will pass your “ACCESS_TOKEN” in the header of the request to the Labs API in order to validate existence of your F5 account & return back a ZONE name unique to your lab.